jtrtj/qs-api-express/README.md

 The API is deployed [here](https://qs-api-express.herokuapp.com/).

 This was build by [John Roemer](https://github.com/jtrtj) and [Tristan Bambauer](https://github.com/TristanB17)
-### This is the first Node/Express app we have built
+### This API was built with Node and Express
-We used, Knex ORM and Mocha/Chai for testing.
+We used PostgreSQL, Knex ORM and Mocha/Chai for testing.
 ## See a list of the endpoints and their returns below:

 ### Food endpoints